antsh3k/working_with_cogstack/README.md

 # working_with_cogstack
+This repository contains all tools relevant to interacting with an NHS deployment of CogStack

-Basic setup and easy to follow templates to interact and search CogStack
+It contains easy to follow templates and instructions to interact and search CogStack

+## Contents